 Like restaurants, these businesses are important members of the community.
 Some of them are focused on selling local food and are important outlets for fishermen and sea farmers.
 With restaurants closed, retail is becoming the primary way to distribute food.
 With fishermen and farmers looking for alternatives, small retailers offer a potential outlet, and many are offering curbside service and/or delivery.

-Some of our Gulf of Maine Responsibly Harvested partners in Portland are selling through their retail shops with curbside pick-up and/or home delivery, including PJ Merrill Seafood and Free Range Fish and Lobster.
+Some of our Gulf of Maine Responsibly Harvested partners are selling through their retail shops with curbside pick-up and/or home delivery, including Lighthouse Wine and Seafood, PJ Merrill Seafood and Free Range Fish and Lobster.
 Another popular Portland retailer, Harbor Fish, is also offering delivery.
-In Massachusetts, the Division of Marine Fisheries is sharing a list of seafood retailers (e.g. small fish markets).
+In Massachusetts, the Division of Marine Fisheries is sharing a list of seafood retailers (e.g. small fish markets). and the Rhode Island Department of Environmental Management also has a list of local retailers.

 Of course, you can also choose local seafood when you go to larger supermarkets.
 For example, Hannaford offers local seafood options throughout the entire seafood department, including fresh, frozen, and canned products.